 This course aims to be suitable for everyone with a reasonable level of fitness.

-The morning dance workshops will be friendly and encouraging, enabling novice dancers to gain confidence and more expert dancers to refine their skills and try new dances.
+The morning dance workshops will be friendly and encouraging.
+Novice dancers will have the opportunity to gain confidence and more expert dancers can refine their skills and try new dances.

-The will be a choice of two walks each afternoon, tailored to meet the requirements and abilities of the group.
-One will be a shorter ‘stroll’ option, and the other a longer and more challenging route; the opportunities for walking on the Quantocks are endless.
+There will be a choice of two walks each afternoon, tailored to meet the requirements and abilities of the group.
+A shorter ‘stroll’ option, and a longer and more challenging route.
+The opportunities for walking on the Quantocks are endless!

-Please note we are not offering full-day walking options; this is primarily a dance week, with opportunities to enjoy afternoon walking in a friendly and social group.
+Please note that we are not offering full-day walking options.
+This is primarily a dance week, with opportunities to enjoy afternoon walking in a friendly and social group.

 A reasonable fitness level is required – even short walks may include steep climbs – and appropriate clothing and footwear suitable for a variety of weather conditions is essential.
 Car sharing will be necessary for some of the walks.